 The Fund can be subject to the risk of the inability or refusal of dealers, brokers, clearing and payment institutions, custodians, principals or other service providers, issuing entities or other counterparties to its transactions to duly and timely perform under such services or transactions.
 Any such shortcoming, failure or refusal, whether due to insolvency, bankruptcy or other causes, could subject the Fund to substantial losses.
 The Fund Manager mitigates these risks by reviewing the creditworthiness and reliability of all service providers and counterparties and only enters into transactions with those parties that the Fund believes to be creditworthy and reliable.
 In addition all securities transactions are settled as either receipt or delivery versus payment which further reduces the credit risk.
-All cash balances, amounting to Euro 3,135 as at 31 December 2011, are held with the KAS BANK N.V. which is rated by Standard & Poor's as long term A- and short term A-2.
+All cash balances, amounting to Euro 6,549 thousand as at 31 December 2012 (year-end 2011: 3,135 thousand), are held with the KAS BANK N.V. which is rated by Standard & Poor's as long term A- and short term A-2.